Skip to main content

 An aircon that shuts down mid-cycle or keeps turning on and off could be reacting to heat buildup, coil freezing, pressure protection, or unstable control signals.
 The pattern matters more than any single symptom.

-When the outdoor unit cannot dump heat fast enough, temperatures climb until the compressor trips on thermal protection.
-Common triggers are a dirty condenser coil, a weak outdoor fan, or a run capacitor that is no longer starting the compressor cleanly.
-Once it trips, the unit stays off until it cools down.
-This is why the pattern is often mistaken for an electrical glitch even though the real problem is heat building under load.
+When the outdoor unit cannot reject heat fast enough, compressor temperature rises until thermal protection trips.
+Common triggers are a dirty condenser coil, weak outdoor fan, or weak run capacitor.
+The unit stays off until it cools, so the pattern often looks like an electrical glitch even though heat is the trigger.

 If your aircon runs for a fairly consistent stretch on hot afternoons, then shuts down completely and only restarts after a cooldown, heat overload is the likely pattern.
 Freeze-safety shutdowns usually shorten with each cycle instead of holding the same rhythm.
 Check whether the outdoor unit feels or sounds hotter than usual before cutoff, especially in direct afternoon sun.